davidledwards/bounce/README.md

 # bounce

-Bounces balls around the terminal and destroys barriers.
+Bounces a ball around the terminal and destroys barriers.

 ## License